-Bug-fixing agent: json tool calling SFT plan
+Bug-fixing agent: json tool calling SFT

 TLDR